Quick Answer

 Step 3: Use relevance-first follow-up.
 Post-project follow-up works best when it is relevant, timely, and low-friction, so use triggers instead of sending messages just to hit a schedule.
 Practical triggers include renewal dates, usage changes, and other behavior signals you already track.

-If your channel or timing standard is not yet defined, log a placeholder in your CRM or client notes: [insert your verified channel and timing standard here].
+If your channel or timing standard is not yet defined, mark it as unresolved in your CRM or client notes.
 Confirm the client's preferred contact route before the engagement ends.

 Maintain a short interaction history with delivered outcomes, open risks, and likely next needs.
 If clients tend to drop off right after early delivery, audit onboarding and first-project experience before adding more follow-up touches.